wiqid/AepelzensModules/README.md

 button to enable copy-mode, switch to the target pattern and hit the copy button again to paste your pattern.
 This will overwrite the target pattern.

-The switch over the pattern input determines wheater all channel positions should be reset when switching patterns (i. e. start the pattern from the beginning).
+The switch over the pattern input determines whether all channel positions should be reset when switching patterns (i.e. start the pattern from the beginning).
 This might be useful to realign the channels when switching from a pattern that uses different lengths per channel.
 When inactive the pattern will just keep running.